void-linux/void-packages/Manual.md

 is lowercase.

 Programs can be split into program packages and library packages.
-The program package should be named as describe above.
-The library package should be prefix with "lib" (see section `Libraries`)
+The program package should be named as described above.
+The library package should be prefixed with "lib" (see section `Libraries`)

 <a id="global_funcs"></a>
 ### Global functions